WDRshadow/WOW-tool/README.md

 # WOW-tool

+## Introduction

 This is an interface for connecting the OpenFAST, OpenMDAO, WAMIT, and Matlab.
 This tool allows an automatic loop between simulation and optimisation.
 The tool is contributed by Wind Over Wave society in the University of Edinburgh.

-## Introduction

-    None...

 ## Structure